wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     3. Rule of thumb is that Constants are synchronized with an applications release version.
     4. Static constants, are script or code only assigned values.
     5. CNF Anons can override in contrast previously assigned value.
-23. A CNF Anon is similar to constants but a more simpler property and value only pair.
+23. A CNF Anon is similar to constants but a simpler property and value only pair.
     1. Anons are so called because they are unknown or unexpected by the configuration framework, store to object intermediate.
     2. Constants that turn up in the anon list, are a good indicator that they are not handled from script.
 Forgotten become anons.
     3. Anons similar to constants, once in the database, overtake the scripted or application default settings value.
     4. Static anons, are those that are set in the database, and/or are not merged with application defaults.
     5. Anons hashed are programmatically accessed separately to constants.
-       1. It is fine to have several different applications, to share same storage, even if they have different implementation.
+       1. It is fine to have several applications, to share same storage, even if they have different implementation.
        2. Constants will be specific to application, while anons can change in different purpose script files.
 24. *Anon* is not instruction processed.
-Hence anonymous in nature for its value.
+Hence, anonymous in nature for its value.
 Applications using this CNF system usually process and handles this type of entries.
 25. Anon has no signifier, and doesn't need to have an application default.
 26. Anon value is in best practice and in general synchronized, from script to a database configuration store.
 It is up to the implementation.
 27. Anon value is global to the application and its value can be modified.

-    ```HTML
+    ```CNF
             <<USE_SWITCH<true>>>
             <<DIALOG_TITLE_EN<MyApplication Title>>>
     ```